 In this Article

 Pregnancy brings many changes to a woman’s body.
-Over the period of nine months, a woman goes through a lot of physical, mental, and emotional changes that can be quite traumatic if one is not aware of these changes.
-One such change that causes fear is the haematological change or the changes that occur in blood.
+Over a period of nine months, a woman goes through a lot of physical, mental, and emotional changes that can be quite traumatic if one is not aware of these changes.
+One such change that causes fear is the haematological change or the changes that occur in the blood.
 These changes are related to platelets, haemoglobin, red blood cells, and white blood cells.

 What Are White Blood Cells?